-To help the students integrate what they learned last unit with what they are learning this unit, call out some characteristics of either an arachnid or an insect and have them say which class you have described.
-For example, "This class has eight legs..." (arachnid) or "This class has a body divided into three segments" (insect), or "This class can have wings" (insect), etc. To make this into an activity rather than a discussion, see below.
+Look at your Lapbook and the pieces about arachnids to compare against the pieces about insects.
+What are the differences?
+For example, "This class has eight legs..." (arachnid) or "This class has a body divided into three segments" (insect), or "This class can have wings" (insect), etc.